-According to Amazon shipping statistics, more than 5 billion items were shipped via Amazon Prime in 2017.
-While there are no similar shipping records for the last three years, it’s safe to guess that the number has grown proportionally.
+When it comes to the number of items, there are no statistics more recent than 2017 at the moment.
+According to that last report, more than 5 billion items were shipped via Amazon Prime in 2017.
+While there are no similar records for the last four years, the rising shipping costs indicate that the number has grown proportionally.

 Apart from being a specialised ecommerce marketplace, Amazon is a massive conglomerate.
 As of lately, they are diversifying their offers with platforms like Amazon Prime Video.
-At the moment, Prime Video has 26 million subscribers in the USA.
-This places it just behind Netflix and Amazon, which is fairly impressive for a newcomer to the industry.
-This also contributes to the Amazon growth over the past couple of years and adds to the Amazon total revenue.
+At the moment, Prime Video has 10.1 million subscribers in the UK.

 17. Amazon has numerous other subsidies.

 Amazon Prime and regular Amazon are not the only two types of service Amazon has on offer.
 Other companies that everyone has heard of are Audible (a major audiobook platform), IMDB (the movie review website), and Twitch (a popular streaming platform).
 In other words, Amazon is a conglomerate that has been diversifying and expanding.

 18. Electronics were the most popular product category in 2019, with 44% of USA shoppers purchasing them via Amazon.